Asian Betting Sites

 Neteller is again one of the most popular options, though you may find that you can only withdraw via Neteller if you first deposited with Neteller.
 Credit cards are generally accepted, as well, especially for deposits and, given that the courts have said using foreign sportsbooks is legal, Filipinos are not nearly as likely to have their credit card transactions rejected by a local financial institution.

 Depending on which site you’re using from the Philippines, the following deposit/withdrawal options may also be available:

 - Wire transfer

 Thanks to 2014’s Remote Gambling Act, online betting in Singapore is illegal except through the government-sanctioned Singapore Pools and Singapore Turf Club.
-Betting at any offshore sportsbooks is a contravention of local law and could land you in jail for up to six months or see you get fined thousands of dollars.
+Betting at any offshore sportsbooks is a contravention of local law and could land you in jail for up to six months or fined thousands of dollars.